 - You will see how carb foods such as bread, potato, pasta, etc. raise your BS reading.

-How often BS tests you, need to do?
+How often BS tests you need to do?

-However; diabetes type 2 requires to test their blood sugar two or more times, when newly diagnosed, changing medication, ingesting new-food, unstable BS, high blood sugar levels (fasting >130mg/dl, postprandial >180mg/dl), acute illness, pregnancy, on insulin therapy, acute illness, hypoglycemia risk, and if job warrants (such as pilots, critical jobs, etc.).
+However; diabetes type 2 requires to test their blood sugar two or more times, when newly diagnosed, changing medication, ingesting new-food, unstable BS, high blood sugar levels (fasting >130mg/dl, postprandial >180mg/dl), acute illness, pregnancy, on insulin therapy, severe illness, hypoglycemia risk, and if job warrants (such as pilots, critical jobs, etc.).

 If your A1C is within your target range (A1C of less than 7%), you do A1C test twice a year.
 If it is not in your target range, you do A1C test four times a year.

 If your type2 diabetes is in control, you do not need to test more frequently and could test once a week.
-If your diabetes control is not as expected and try improving it, then you should test more often as needed.
+If your diabetes control is not as expected and try improving it, then you should check more often as needed.

-Reasons for elevated fasting blood sugar: inadequate sleep, any form of pain, illness or infection, skipping your regular exercise, missed your medication previous night, too much of stress and/or right before a menstrual period.
+Reasons for elevated fasting blood sugar: inadequate sleep, any form of pain, illness or infection, skipping your regular exercise, missed your previous medication night, too much of stress and or right before a menstrual period.

 Low blood sugar BS testing

 The blood sugar level of under 70mg/dL is hypoglycemia.
 It needs treatment by ingesting a quick source of a carb like three to four glucose tabs, half cup juice, half regular soda (six ounces), eight ounces nonfat milk, etc. Waited for ten minutes, retest and makes sure it is over 80.
 If BS remains below 80, then repeat the treatment and retest in 15 minutes until BS rises above 80.